The truth is that starting a box trucking business brings up other arising questions that you don’t have an answer to yet.

 - Corporation - shields owners from personal liability for their debts, and profits are distributed to shareholders rather than received directly.

-- Limited Liability Company (LLC) - Combines the characteristics of corporations with those of sole proprietorships or partnerships.
-The owners are not personally liable for debts.
+- Limited Liability Company (LLC) - combines the characteristics of corporations with those of sole proprietorships or partnerships.
+Besides that, the owner of an LLC is not personally liable for debts.

-Most business owners choose an LLC to benefit from liability protection and pass-through taxation.
+Most business owners choose an LLC for box truck business to enjoy liability protection.

 Register for taxes